 LIHEAP is here to help with your heat costs

-If you are from another community in Massachusetts, please find additional Fuel Assistance Programs at MASSCA Fuel Assistance Directory
+The PACE Fuel Assistance Program serves residents of New Bedford, Acushnet, Dartmouth, Fairhaven, Marion, Mattapoisett, and Rochester.
+If you are from another community in Massachusetts, please find additional Fuel Assistance Programs in the MASSCA Fuel Assistance Directory.

 Eligible applicant information

 Eligibility for home energy assistance is based on several factors, including but not limited to household size and combined gross annual income of household members.
 Household income cannot exceed 60% of Massachusetts’ estimated State Median Income (for example, $59,359 for a family of 2 and $87,294 for a family of 4).

 To learn if you are eligible, apply here.

 - The LIHEAP application is FREE!
 No fee is required to apply, and we offer free help to complete applications.
 Beware of scams charging an “application fee” to help submit an application.

 - Even if heat is included in the cost of rent, you may still be eligible for home energy assistance.

 - LIHEAP provides assistance for all sources of heat, including oil, electricity, natural gas, propane, kerosene, wood, and coal.